ParabolInc/parabol/CONTRIBUTING.md

 ![Contributing to Action - Designers](./docs/images/ContributingToActionDesigners.png)

-Whether helping us develop a new spinner or rethinking the UX of our on-boarding flow, we could use your talent.
+Whether its helping us to develop a new spinner or rethinking the UX of our on-boarding flow, we could use your talent!

 Here’s how to get involved: